geo-python/site/source/course-info/installing-miniconda.rst

 ~~~~~~~~~~~~~~~

 You can install new packages using the `conda install <https://docs.conda.io/projects/conda/en/latest/commands/install.html>`__
 command.
 The basic syntax for installing packages is ``conda install package-name``.
-In addition, we also want to specify the conda channel from where the package is downloaded:
+In addition, we also want to specify the **conda channel** from where the package is downloaded using the parameter `-c`.

 **Installing Pandas package from the conda-forge channel:**